PLKGIT/liri-node-app/README.md

   * Console logs an error message if the response fails to return any movies
   * Console logs the response to the screen
   * Appends the response to the log.txt file
-4. node liri do-what-it-says
+4. **node liri do-what-it-says**
-  * Calls justDoIt() function
+  * Calls **justDoIt()** function
   * Reads contents of /files/random.txt
   * Calls the liri feature (value 1) using the provided input (value 2) in the file (e.g. spotify-this-song,I Want It That Way)

 ### LIRI Results

-LIRI is a command line application and its commands cannot be run in a web browser.
-Accordingly, I have created a website at https://plkgit.github.io/liri-node-app/ that contains screenshots of the results of each command as well as a PDF copy of the log.txt file.
+LIRI is a command line application; accordingly, its commands cannot be run in a web browser.
+Therefore, I have created a website at https://plkgit.github.io/liri-node-app/ that contains screenshots of the results of each command as well as a PDF copy of the log.txt file.

 Alternatively, see below for results screenshots and a PDF copy of the log.txt file after running each command.